 Where: LaSells Stewart Center in Corvallis, Oregon (875 SW 26th St)

 The symposium will be free and open to the public.
 Registration is required, and donations will be welcome at the event.
-Because space is limited, if you register, please plan to attend the whole symposium.
+Registration is now closed for this event.

 12:00 – 1:00